 Bond Has Alcohol-Free Beer in New Movie Promo Advert

-James Bond star Daniel Craig has appeared in a promotional video for the new bond film “No Time To Die” in collaboartion with Heinekin to promote alcohol-free beer.
+James Bond star Daniel Craig has appeared in a promotional video for the new bond film “No Time To Die” .
+In collaboration with Heineken, 007 is promoting alcohol-free beer.

 Has the alcohol-free beer in new advert been shaken and not stirred (bad pun there).

-He’s the famous secret agent who could walk into any bar in the world, where the bartender knows him and pours him his favourite drink, a vodka martini – of course shaken, not stirred.
-However, James Bond seems to be moving with the times, switching from fancy cocktails to drinking a non-alcoholic beer.
+He’s the famous secret agent who could walk into any bar in the world, where the bartender knows him and pours him his favourite drink.
+Yes, normally a vodka martini – of course shaken, not stirred.
+However, James Bond seems to be moving with the times and switching from fancy cocktails to drinking a non-alcoholic beer.

 Of course, as the UK’s premier drug and alcohol rehab clinic, we caution against drinking alcohol-free beer for those with alcohol misuse issues, as it could lead to consuming alcohol-contained drinks due to the temptation.
 Plus, we always advise to stay our of places where alcohol is sold, certainly during early recovery.

-The advert is product placement, where companies pay for products to appear in movies or TV shows, and part of a sponsorship deal with Heineken.
-But, with the release of the new Bond film `No Time To Die`, as well as marking Dry January, 007 is changing the habit of a lifetime, by drinking non-alcoholic beer in the brand-new advert.
+The advert is product placement, where companies pay for products to appear in movies or TV shows.
+This is part of a sponsorship deal with Heineken.
+With the release of the new Bond film and marking Dry January, 007 is changing the habit of a lifetime, by drinking non-alcoholic beer in the new advert.

-The Dutch brewery brought out a promotional campaign for Heineken 0.0, the alcohol-free version of its lager, unveiling a 20-second spot starring Daniel Craig in character as 007.
-The latest by-product of a marketing relationship between Heineken and the makers of the Bond films, going back to around the mid-nineties and culminating with Bond drinking a beer in `Skyfall` in 2012.
+The Dutch brewery brought out a promotional campaign for Heineken 0.0, the alcohol-free version of its lager.
+It unveiled a 20-second spot starring Daniel Craig in character as 007.
+This is the latest product of a marketing relationship between Heineken and the makers of the Bond films.
+They have been colaborating since mid-nineties culminating with Bond drinking a beer in `Skyfall` in 2012.

-Craig 51, featured in an advert entitled “Daniel Craig vs James Bond”, was posted on several regional YouTube accounts.
-It depicts 007, dressed in his classic tuxedo, seated at the bar, when the bartender offers him a cocktail called, appropriately enough “the Double O.” Except, he is not interested, pointing to an ice bucket filled with bottles of Heineken 0.0, and saying `I’m working`.
-Just then the tagline “Now you can while working”.
-This suggests you can enjoy the drink during office hours as it does not contain alcohol and appears onscreen, as the legendary Bond theme plays.
+Craig 51, featured in an advert entitled “Daniel Craig vs James Bond”, posted on several regional YouTube accounts.
+It depicts 007, dressed in his classic tuxedo, seated at the bar.
+The bartender offers him a cocktail called, appropriately enough “the Double O.” Except, he is not interested, pointing to an ice bucket filled with bottles of Heineken 0.0, and saying `I’m working`.
+Just then the tagline “Now you can while working” appears.
+This suggests you can enjoy the drink during office hours as it does not contain alcohol.
+The tagline appears onscreen as the legendary Bond theme plays.

 Naturally, we don’t condone such habits during working hours or any time for that matter.

-But, on the other hand, it is as a reflection of the times, where people are becoming more aware of the risks of consuming too much and choosing alcohol-free drinks.
+However, it is a reflection of the times, where people are becoming more aware of the risks of consuming too much and are choosing alcohol-free drinks.

-Maybe a day when the alcohol epidemic sunsides is not mission impossible after all.
+Maybe a day when the alcohol epidemic subsides is not mission impossible after all.